Festivals in Nepal and its Celebation Dates

 Why are festivals important in Nepal?

-In today’s busy and chaotic time, mostly happiness is overshadowed by negativity and technologies.
-So, people in Nepal consider the festival is the time to bring positivity and enjoyment among themselves.
-Thus, the festival is the chance to forget all the pain and worries and enjoy the positive side of life with their loved ones.
+In today’s busy and chaotic times, happiness is mainly overshadowed by negativity and technology.
+So, people in Nepal consider the Festival a time to bring positivity and enjoyment to themselves.
+Thus, the Festival is the chance to forget all the pain and worries and enjoy the positive side of life with their loved ones.

-Festivals are the stress buster for the people in Nepal which helps to balance their emotions.
-Moreover, Nepali’s festivals also provide an incredible opportunity to decrease frictions and bring friends and relatives together in a bond of love.
-Festivals have been the opportunity of bringing people together.
-Festivals in Nepal depend upon the religion of the people for example: – Hindu people celebrate Dashain and Tihar, Muslims celebrate Eid and Christian people celebrate Christmas.
+Festivals are a stress buster for Nepal’s people, in Nepal, which helps to balance their emotions.
+Moreover, Nepali festivals also provide an incredible opportunity to decrease friction and bring friends and relatives together in a bond of love.

 Being an agricultural country, many festivals are based on agriculture.
-That festival that depends on agriculture is often referred to as the harvesting festival. harvesting festivals are Eid, Diwali, and Maghe Sangrati.
-These festivals fall on the time of harvesting things like rice and potato.
+That Festival that depends on agriculture is often called the harvesting festival.
+Harvesting festivals are Eid, Diwali, and Maghe Sangrati.
+These festivals fall at the time of harvesting things like rice and potatoes.

 Celebration of Festival and its Importance

-Festivals are the reason to increase the relationship among family members.
-Festivals in Nepal are the chance of widening the culture and tradition of the group of people to the entire world.
-As Nepali people living in the foreign country, introduce the festivals among the foreign country. people can share their throughs about a problem and ways to solve them.
-Festival is the time of spreading positivity among the people and having a great time with relatives and family members.
+Festivals are a way to increase relationships among family members.
+Festivals in Nepal are a chance to widen the culture and tradition of the group of people to the entire world.
+As Nepali people living in foreign countries, introduce the festivals among foreign nations.
+People can share their thoughts about problems and ways to solve them.
+The Festival is a time of spreading positivity and having a great time with relatives and family.

 • Religious festivals

-A religious festival in Nepal is a festival whose celebration takes place among a particular religious group.
-For example, people of the Hindu region celebrate Dashain and Tihar whereas Muslim people celebrate Eid. the main motive of religious festival is to make people learn the principle and ethic of the religion.
-Although these kinds are very different from each religion but in Nepal, people of all religions celebrate all kinds of festivals.
-During these festivals, people thank and worship their significant god.
+A religious festival in Nepal is a celebration that occurs among a particular religious group.
+For example, people of the Hindu region celebrate Dashain and Tihar; in contrast, Muslim people celebrate Eid.
+The main motive of religious festivals is to teach people the principles and ethics of the religion.
+Although these kinds differ from each religion, in Nepal, people of all faiths celebrate various festivals.
+During these festivals, people thank and worship their significant God.

 • Season festivals